Vestergade 20: Early history

 The property was in the Middle Ages, like many other properties in the street, owned by the Church of Our Lady.
 In 1498, it was acquired by Sorø Abbey and used as the city home of the abbot.
 After the Reformation, in 1565, it was ceded to the crown.
 King Christian gave it to royal plummer Hans Dornitzer.
 The following residents included a smith, a tanner and a goldsmith.

 In 1655, the property was acquired by an Icelandic innkeeper and cook, Børge Nielsen, who opened a guesthouse under the name Vinkanden (The Wine Jug) at the site.
 The guesthouse was in 1678 sold by his widow to innkeeper Willum Schotte but he died just two years later.
 Vinkanden was then acquired by Aage Holm.
 He sold it to royal trumpeter Willum Viander.
 After his death, in 1714, Vinkabnden was sold at auction.
 The buyer was Torsten Thorsen Hedeland, an innkeeper and bargeman.

 The 8-bay, timber-framed building was completely destroyed in the Copenhagen Fire of 1728.
 The site was 17.5 m wide and 54 m deep at the deepest place.

 After the Copenhagen Fire of 1728

-The house was soon rebuilt and now consisted of a building towards the street and an L-sjaped building to the west and north while the courtyard was open to the east (towards No. 18).
+The house was soon rebuilt and now consisted of a building towards the street and an L-shaped building to the west and north while the courtyard was open to the east (towards No. 18).
 Vinkanden was at some point renamed Dannebrog.
 Towards the end of the century other tenants in the complex included a joiner named Kaarøe, a furnituremaker named Fjellerup, a butcher's widow named Andersen, a tobacco manufacturer named Lind and a button maker named Rudolff.
 The building was again destroyed by fire if the Copenhagen Fire of 1795.